AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-3.md

 I know no person who knows everything there is about bash, probably only the original programmers and contributors do, and that is a _group_ of people, a collective.

-I do know one person who know a _lot_ about different shells, but that is simply because she *had to* gain that knowledge, due to her programming ENV:
+I do know one person who know a _lot_ about different shells, but that is simply because she *had to* gain that knowledge, due to her programming ENV: and workflow both in private and in her job

 If you want to learn what she shared, I will link to that thorough body of work, at the end of this doc with (*)